Emotiv/cortex-example/csharp/README.md

 * This example opens a session with the first Emotiv headset.
 Then subscribe and save pm data to PMLogger.csv file until Esc key pressed.
 * The basic work-flow: Login via EMOTIV App -> requestAccess-> Authorize (an appropriate license is required) -> find and connect headset -> Create Session -> Subscribe PM data.
 * The performance metric data frequency depend on scope of license.
 For low performance metric : 1 sample/ 10 seconds ; for high performance metric 2 samples/ seconds.
+* Notes:
+  - 1) Need put an appropriate license in Program.cs
+  - 2) Press Esc to flush data to output file and exit.
+  - 3) Each performance metric is a decimal number between 0 and 1.
+Zero means "low power", 1 means "high power".
+If the detection cannot run because of a bad contact quality then the value can also be **null**
 ### Notes
 * You must login and logout via EMOTIV App.
 * You must use EMOTIV App to grant AccessRight for the App one time for one emotiv user.